Epic-Breakfast-Productions/OpenQuarterMaster/software/Station-Captain/docs/Quickstart Guide.md

 This software installs and manages an instance of Open QuarterMaster.
 It is designed to make the process easier and streamlined for everyday users, running on their own hardware.

 Note: this is not a tool meant for a distributed cloud environment such as Kubernetes.
-This sets up the Open QuarterMaster system
+This sets up the Open QuarterMaster system on a single computer/node.

 ## Installation